wanmeihuali/babyagi/README.md

 The prioritization_agent() function is where OpenAI's API is used to reprioritize the task list.
 The function takes one parameter, the ID of the current task.
 It sends a prompt to OpenAI's API, which returns the reprioritized task list as a numbered list.

-Finally, the script uses Pinecone to store and retrieve task results for context.
-The script creates a Pinecone index based on the table name specified in the YOUR_TABLE_NAME variable.
-Pinecone is then used to store the results of the task in the index, along with the task name and any additional metadata.
+Finally, the script uses Chroma to store and retrieve task results for context.
+The script creates a Chroma collection based on the table name specified in the TABLE_NAME variable.
+Chroma is then used to store the results of the task in the collection, along with the task name and any additional metadata.

 # How to Use<a name="how-to-use"></a>
 To use the script, you will need to follow these steps:

 1. Install the required packages: `pip install -r requirements.txt`
 2. Copy the .env.example file to .env: `cp .env.example .env`.
 This is where you will set the following variables.
-3. Set your OpenAI and Pinecone API keys in the OPENAI_API_KEY, OPENAPI_API_MODEL, and PINECONE_API_KEY variables.
+3. Set your OpenAI API key in the OPENAI_API_KEY and OPENAPI_API_MODEL variables.
-4. Set the Pinecone environment in the PINECONE_ENVIRONMENT variable.
+4. Set the name of the table where the task results will be stored in the TABLE_NAME variable.
-5. Set the name of the table where the task results will be stored in the TABLE_NAME variable.
+5. Set the objective of the task management system in the OBJECTIVE variable.
+Alternatively you can pass it to the script as a quote argument.
 6. (Optional) Set the objective of the task management system in the OBJECTIVE variable.
 7. (Optional) Set the first task of the system in the INITIAL_TASK variable.
 8. Run the script.